jseale-asapp/flambe/docs/understanding/component.rst

 Each class has a class property ``_flambe_version`` to prevent conflics when loading previously saved states.
 Initially, all versions are set to ``0.0.0``, indicating that class versioning should not be used.
-Once you increment the version, Flambé will then start comparing the saved class version with the version on the class at load-time.
+Once you increment the version, flambé will then start comparing the saved class version with the version on the class at load-time.

 .. seealso::